 Should You Employ a CI/CD Pipeline?

 Despite the hurdles mentioned, a good pipeline is very worth the time and effort.
 Once everyone is in sync with the process, you’ll see amazing results.
-With that being said, the decision of implementing a CI/CD pipeline should be made arbitrarily.
-In practice, automated CI/CD pipelines are better suited for big projects with lots of resources, so if you have a small team or a simple project, you should just incorporate some automation into your process instead of building a full-fledged pipeline.
+With that being said, the decision to implement a CI/CD pipeline should be made arbitrarily.
+In practice, automated CI/CD pipelines are better suited for big projects with lots of resources.
+So, if you have a small team or a simple project, you should just incorporate some automation into your process instead of building a full-fledged pipeline.